Xiaohan5349/approw-docs-v1/docs/en/reference/sdk-for-python/authentication/README.md

 AuthenticationClient().get_current_user()

-> Get the information of the current user
+> Get the information of the current user.

 #### Parameter